Frequently Asked Questions

 What is the school logo, and what does it represent?

-The Ubah school logo includes the medical symbol amidst a flower to signify our focus on the study medicine, health, and the life sciences.
+The Ubah school logo includes an open book and a flower.
+The open book signifies our focus on academic achievement.
 The flower represents the growth and development of our students.

-What is the cost to attend Ubah Medical Academy?
+What is the cost to attend Ubah Academy?

 How many students attend Ubah?